colwem/LPMCCasino/bestpractices.md

 - Follow general OOP practices.
 Inheritance and polymoprhism are going to be especially important when dealing with Swing.
 - Use lazy initialization where prudent
 - Only expose variables via getter and setter methods
+- Do not try to access the database directly, instead go through the database access layer.